aleonhart/localfit_server_fastapi/README.md

     ]
 }
 ```
-With query paramters, it will use the year provided.
+With query parameters, it will use the year provided.
 ```python
 import requests
 r = requests.get("http://127.0.0.1:8005/activities/calendar/?year=2020")